nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 ./chromosome_download.sh
 ```

 Depending on the number of taxa you are using, this may download a substantial amount of data.
 It may take up a while to complete but progress updates will be sent from the script as each taxon is processed for you to track progress.
-The tutorial mammal dataset (26 species) takes XX hours to download using 8 CPUS and 40G of RAM.
+The tutorial mammal dataset (26 species) takes **~5.5 hours** to download using 8 CPUS and 40G of RAM.

 </details>